daixiang0/gci/README.md

 ### LocalModule

-Local module detection is done via listing packages from *the directory where `gci` is invoked* and reading the modules off these.
+Local module detection is done via reading the module name from the `go.mod` file in *the directory where `gci` is invoked*.
 This means:

   - This mode works when `gci` is invoked from a module root (i.e. directory containing `go.mod`)